This post may contain affiliate links.

 You may think that because tretinoin is stronger, that it would be more effective than retinol.
 However, that’s not always the case.
 Being the stronger counterpart, tretinoin and Retin-A come along with more side effects when using them.

 Although they work the same way, some people do need the stronger tretinoin to get clear skin.
+Tretinoin and Retin-A have been found to have anti-inflammatory benefits, which means they can help treat inflammatory acne like cystic acne.
 However, some people may not be able to use prescription retinoids because they are too harsh for their skin.

 My personal experience with retinol vs tretinoin is that I will always choose tretinoin over retinol.
 I have tried both and I just see better results with tretinoin.